maziac/DeZog/README.md

 Please look at the documentation ['Usage of DeZog'](documentation/Usage.md).

 You can also access the documentation from within vscode/DeZog.
-Enter "dezog: Show the DeZog Help page" in the command palette (F1 key).
+Enter "dezog: Show the DeZog Help page" in the command palette (F1 key) or reveal the "DeZog Help" from the debugging sidebar.

 ![](documentation/images/dezog_help.gif)